briangeis/cisco-enterprise-network/README.md

 - **Connectivity:**
   - End-user devices connected via access ports assigned to specific VLANs.
-  - Trunk links established between switches using EtherChannel.
+  - Connected to adjacent floor switches via LACP EtherChannel trunk links.
-  - `SW-FLOOR-1` connects to both `R2` and `R1` to ensure routing redundancy.
+  - `SW-FLOOR-1` maintains a primary connection to `R2` and a backup connection to `R1` for inter-VLAN routing.

 #### R1 (Layer 3 Router)